 LIHEAP Q & As on Disaster Relief

-The following are the kinds of questions asked and responses about what LIHEAP grantees (states, tribes, and territories) can and cannot do under LIHEAP during a disaster:
+The following are frequently asked questions and answers about what LIHEAP grantees (states, tribes and territories) can and cannot do under LIHEAP during a disaster:

 Question: Can HHS waive the eligibility requirements for LIHEAP to allow assistance to all households affected by a disaster?